lbl-srg/obc/specification/source/executiveSummary.rst

 To support the update of
-energy codes, such as California's Building Energy Efficiency Standard Title 24 or ANSI/ASHRAE/IES Standard 90.1, we anticipate that analysts will use |CDL| together with Spawn of EnergyPlus.
+energy codes, such as California's Building Energy Efficiency Standard Title 24 and ANSI/ASHRAE/IES Standard 90.1, we anticipate that analysts will use |CDL| together with Spawn of EnergyPlus.
 This will allow analyzing the energy impacts of measures related to building control across a portfolio of buildings in different climate zones.
-Moreover, prescriptive code may state what control sequences need to be used and they could then provide the specification of these control sequences in
+Moreover, prescriptive codes may state which control sequences need to be used and they could then provide the specification of these control sequences in
 |CDL| for use in project specifications and for implementation on the
 building’s control system.